10 Best Affordable Homeowners Insurance Companies of 2026

 Lemonade: Best Online-Only Home Insurance Company

-Lemonade is a great choice for home insurance because of its simplicity.
+Lemonade is an excellent choice for home insurance because of its simplicity.

 It’s an online-only insurance company that uses artificial intelligence to secure low home insurance rates for prospective policyholders.